-Quasi-supermodularity stems from economic fields.
-Milgrom and Shannon [22] first propose the definition of quasi-supermodularity.
+Quasi-submodularity stems from economic fields.
+Milgrom and Shannon (Milgrom and Shannon 1994) first propose the definition of quasi-supermodularity.
 They find that the maximizer of a quasi-supermodular function is monotone as the parameter changes.
 In combinatorial optimization, for quasi-submodular functions, this property means the set of minimizers has a nested structure, which is the foundation of the proposed UQSFMin algorithm.